 To subscribe to our text-messaging system for receiving notifications to mobile phones about “emergencies” on campus (i.e., classes cancelled because of snow, security incidences, etc.), all students, faculty and staff should use complete the form online at https://www.getrave.com/login/fontbonne

 Fontbonne University will follow the conditions of the Jeanne CLERY Act regarding issues of a missing student.
 For a complete copy of this policy, see https://www.fontbonne.edu/campus-life/public-safety/missing-student-program/.

 Fontbonne University is committed to the education and development of students, faculty and staff regarding the prevention of drug and alcohol use.
 In order to provide the best possible educational environment, students are expected to attend class and employees are required to report to work in an appropriate mental and physical condition.
-It is the intent and obligation of the College to provide a drug- and alcohol-free, healthy, safe, and secure environment in compliance with the Drug Free Workplace Act and the Drug Free School and Communities Act.
+It is the intent and obligation of the university to provide a drug- and alcohol-free, healthy, safe, and secure environment in compliance with the Drug Free Workplace Act and the Drug Free School and Communities Act.

 Much publicity and concern have arisen during the past several years about college students contracting meningitis, although the disease is considered rare.

 Students living in residence halls may have a higher risk of contracting meningitis.
 The American College Health Association states that all college students should consider vaccination to reduce their risk.
 Students should consult their family doctor or area health clinic for more information and recommendations.
 All students who reside in Fontbonne’s residence halls should review all of the information about infectious diseases and consider the recommendations AND must show proof of meningitis vaccination or sign a waiver of liability.

 More information about the Meningococcal Vaccination is available online at http://www.cdc.gov/meningococcal/vaccine-info.html.